sungwoncho/iron-utils/README.md

 * `CurrentRoute.is(routeName)`

-This compares current route's name with the name passed as an argument and returns a boolean.
+This checks if the current route's name is equal to the name passed as the argument.

 ```javascript
 Router.route('apple', {